For the Fairies

 *A “Good Faeries Welcome Here” Sign or Banner

-*Use plenty of rocks for decoration and borders and add some special crystals, etc.
+*Use plenty of rocks for decoration and borders and add some crystals or other personal treasures.

 *Tie some ribbons to some of your bush or tree branches in bright colors – it works wonders!